dart-lang/build/docs/build_yaml_format.md

 To construct a key, you join the package and name with a `:`, so for instance the `bar` target in the `foo` package would be referenced like this `foo:bar`.

-When referring to targets in the current package, you can omit the package and start with a `:` instead, so the above example could be shorted to `:bar`.

-Additionally, for any target you can omit the target name, and it will be defaulted to the package name, so `foo` would become `foo:foo`.

-There is one additional shorthand, which is the `:$default` target.
+There is one special alias, which is the `$default` target.
 This refers to the default target in the current package (which has the same name as the package).